suhasmaddali/Car-Prices-Prediction/README.md

 * __Mean Squared Error (MSE)__
 * __Mean Absolute Error (MAE)__

+## Exploratory Data Analysis (EDA)

+In this section of the project, the data is explored to see the patterns and trends and observe interesting insights.
+Below are some interesting observations generated.

+* A large number of cars were from the manufacturer 'Chevrolet' followed by 'Ford'.
+* The total number of cars manufactured during the year 2015 were the highest in all the years found on the data.
+*

 ## 👉 Directions to download the repository and run the notebook